(Procedure for Best: Quality, Speed, & Profits)

 For this reason, it is important to discuss product technologies which enhance essential services within auto detailing businesses.

-This Article will explore the function of ‘Non Diminishing’ Abrasives and explain why they are currently the best technology for auto detailing paint polishing quality and profits.
+This Article will explore the function of ‘Non Diminishing’ Abrasives and explain why the technology leads the best detailing paint correction method for High Quality Results, Ultra Efficiency & Maximum Profits.

 This discussion centers around utilizing ‘Non Diminishing’ Abrasives containing a low amount of solvents.
 “Chemical Cut” – meaning chemical agents used to intentionally open paint pores, in order to reach defects, is another deeper conversation for another time.

 Therefore, in the context of this article, it is preferable to use a low solvent correction liquid.
-This reduces paint swell during polishing, avoiding a number of issues such as: paint integrity, hiding defects, ‘phantom’ water spots, and interfering with ceramic nano coating applications.
+This reduces automotive paint swelling during polishing, avoiding a number of issues such as: paint integrity, hiding defects, ‘phantom water spots‘, and interfering with ceramic nano coating applications.

 Advantages of ‘Non Diminishing’ Abrasives Explained